How to install HTOP in Linux

 Install HTOP in Ubuntu / Debian

 It is not necessary to install any other repositories.
-Htop packages are included with the default Ubuntu/Debian repository. you can install them by running this command.
+Htop packages are included with the default Ubuntu/Debian repository.
+You can install them by running this command.

 # sudo apt install htop